Last Updated on August 23, 2020 by Gary Hargrave

-The Vulcan OmniPro 220 is the latest flagship welding machine from Vulcan, and admittedly, the welding manufacturer company is fairly young’ compared to—say—Miller welding that just celebrated its 90th anniversary in 2019.
+The Vulcan OmniPro 220 is the latest flagship multi functional welding machine from Vulcan, and admittedly, the welding manufacturer company is fairly young’ compared to—say—Miller welding that just celebrated its 90th anniversary in 2019.

 However, the Vulcan OmniPro 220 has recently gained a lot of recognition, with many experts’ suggesting that it might be one of—if not the most—advanced welder available in the market today.